 Sure, go ahead and worry about employee engagement.
 After all, you’re in this fix because of a lack of engagement, right?
 The lack of sales, lack of new product and service innovation, and the high cost to build, produce, sell, and service are all engagement issues.
 If only you had engaged employees, all those problems would disappear.
 “Damn those employees.
 They should be engaged, and they’re not.
 We have to engage our employees to survive (cue dramatic fist pound on mahogany table in senior executive conference room.)”

 Everyone is focusing on the employee engagement problem.
 But in reality, now is not the time to worry about finding ways to engage employees.
 Now is the time to be reflective and address the real issues in business today.
-Let’s take a cue from Michael Jackson:
+Let’s take a cue from the late Michael Jackson:

 I’m starting with the man in the mirror